meilisearch/specifications/text/0117-typo-tolerance-setting-api.md

 - Typing `Warld` won't bring the document as a candidate for the search results.

-### 3.1.3. `disabledWords`
+### 3.1.3. `disableOnWords`

 - Type: Array of String
 - Required: False
 - Default: `[]`

-`disabledWords` disable the typo tolerance feature on a list of search query terms.
+`disableOnWords` disable the typo tolerance feature on a list of search query terms.

 > This field is case insensitive since the document attributes values are lowercased and de-unicoded internally.

 #### 3.1.3.1.
 Example

-If `Javascript` is specified in `disabledWords`, the engine won't apply the typo tolerance on the query term `Javascript` or `javascript` if typed at search time to match documents.
+If `Javascript` is specified in `disableOnWords`, the engine won't apply the typo tolerance on the query term `Javascript` or `javascript` if typed at search time to match documents.

 ### 3.1.4. `minWordSizeForTypos`